Senkaku Islands dispute: Protests

 There have protests in Taiwan, China, Japan, and the United States addressing the disputed islands, often triggered by the specific incidents described above.

 The United States proposal in 1971 to transfer the islands to Japan prompted the development of the Baodiao movement.
 This movement began among students from Taiwan and Hong Kong studying in the United States, and then spread to Taiwan and Hong Kong.
 Protests directly related to the Baodiao movement ended in 1972.

 Following the 1990 incident in which the Japanese Maritime Safety Agency intended to recognize as official a lighthouse built by a right-wing Japanese, large protests against Japan resulted in Taiwan and in the United States.
 Large protests also occurred in Hong Kong and Macau but the PRC government prevented large scale protests in the PRC and censored news reports of protests by overseas Chinese (although British Broadcasting Corporation reports and Voice of America reports meant that the Chinese public continued to be aware of media reports on the issue).
-In Beijing, protestors distributed handbills and put up posters criticizing the Communist Party for being "soft" on Japan.
+In Beijing, protestors distributed handbills and put up posters criticizing the CCP for being "soft" on Japan.

+On 28 August 1996, the Japanese foreign minister asserted Japanese sovereignty over the islands during a visit to British Hong Kong.
+People in Hong Kong responded with daily protests through 18 September (the anniversary of the Japanese invasion of Manchuria).

 A major set of protests revolved around the 2010 boat collision, with protests being held in Japan, China, and Taiwan.
 In 2012, major protests began in August 2012 after reports that the Japanese government was considering purchasing the islands.
 The protests continued after the formal purchase into the middle of September.
 At the height of the protests, there were demonstrations in as many as 85 Chinese cities, along with Hong Kong and the United States.
 There were also protests on Taiwan.
 In many cases, these protests included anti-Japanese violence, vandalism, and arson.

-During the 2012 flare-up of the dispute, the Chinese government instituted a media campaign focused on an anti-fascist theme and remembrance of the Japanese invasion of China in the Second Sino-Japanese War as opposed to the territorial conflict itself.
+During the 2012 flare-up of the dispute, the Chinese government instituted a media campaign focused on an anti-fascist theme and remembrance of the Second Sino-Japanese War as opposed to the territorial conflict itself.